 Supports multi-platform testing (for mobile and web apps).

 Thanks to the integration of the TestComplete tool vendor with a personal cloud, its use makes it possible to create automated tests without writing code.
-The ability to integrate error detection tools greatly speeds up the testing.
+The ability to integrate error detection tools complete test coverage and greatly speeds up the testing.

 Accelerated detection and correction of code containing an error.